DanielTsiang/CS50ai/project4/shopping/README.md

 ```

 ### Background
-Given information about a user — how many pages they’ve visited, whether they’re shopping on a weekend, what web browser they’re using, etc. — the nearest-neighbor classifier will predict whether or not the user will make a purchase.
+Given information about a user — how many pages they’ve visited, whether they’re shopping on a weekend, what web browser they’re using, etc. — the nearest-neighbor classifier will predict whether the user will make a purchase.

 To train the classifier, shopping.csv contains data from a shopping website from about 12,000 users sessions.